joelgardner/Kiko-plus/_posts/2017-07-13-part5-bnb-book-frontend-react-redux-saga.md

 }
 ```

 This one gets a little more complex.
-Remember that we're using an infinitely scrollable list of Properties on this route.
+Remember that we're displaying an infinitely scrollable list of Properties on this route.
 When we scroll to the bottom, we must do both of the following:
 - Display the next batch of properties immediately
-- Prefetch the next batch of properties
+- Prefetch the next-next batch of properties

 To fulfill these requirements, we must fetch two batches on page-load: the first of which will be displayed immediately, and the second will be displayed when the user scrolls to the bottom.
-This is why we defined `showing` to be `-1` in our initial state:  each time we trigger a `FETCH_ENTITIES` action, `showing` is incremented by our reducer, but we only want to show the first batch of the initial two requests.
+This is why we defined `showing` to be `-1` in our initial state:  each time we trigger a `FETCH_ENTITIES` action, `showing` is incremented (see `FetchEntitiesSaga.js` below), but we actually only want to show the *first* batch of the initial two requests.
 So if we started it at `0`, *both* initial batches would be displayed.
 This "stutter-step" allows us to provide an illusion of very fast loading for the user.

 So back to this saga, it is doing in code what we just described: if this is the initial page-load (i.e., `showing` is `-1`), it triggers two `fetchEntities` actions.
-It also listens for *every* instance of `FETCH_ENTITIES`, and executes yet another saga: the `fetchEntitiesSaga`.
+It also listens for every dispatch of `FETCH_ENTITIES`, and executes yet another saga: the `fetchEntitiesSaga`.

 Create `Sagas/FetchEntitiesSaga.js`: